 The Cisco Certified Internetwork Expert Security (CCIE Security) program recognizes security experts who have the knowledge and skills to architect, engineer, implement, troubleshoot, and support the full suite of Cisco security technologies and solutions using the latest industry best practices to secure systems and environments against modern security risks, threats, vulnerabilities, and requirements.

 There are no formal prerequisites for CCIE certification.
 Prior professional certifications or training courses are not required.
 As a CCIE Security candidate, you must first pass the written qualification exam and then the corresponding hands-on lab exam.
 You are expected to have an in-depth understanding of the exam topics and strongly encouraged to have three to five years of job experience before attempting certification.

 You must pass the two-hour, written qualification exam covering network security concepts and some equipment commands before you are eligible to schedule the lab exam.

 The eight-hour lab exam tests your ability to get a secure network running in a timed test situation.
 You must make an initial attempt of the CCIE lab exam within 18-months of passing the CCIE written exam.
+Candidates who do not pass must reattempt the lab exam within 12 months of their last scored attempt in order for their written exam to remain valid.
 If you do not pass the lab exam within three years of passing the written exam, you must retake the written exam before being allowed to attempt the lab exam again.

 The written exam is a two-hour test with 90–110 questions that validate experts who have the knowledge and skills needed to architect, design, engineer implement, operate, and troubleshoot complex security technologies and solutions.
 Candidates must understand network security requirements, how different components and systems interoperate, and translate these security requirements into device configurations.
 The exam is closed book and no outside reference materials are allowed.